 rook said there was no deadline and we were like "oh cool we can probably get this done in a few months" and that was absolutely not true!
 Long Covid continued to disrupt our lives. we ended up moving so we could take care of ourselves and recover, and it wasn't an easy process. but it was fun to have a video to keep us occupied. rook was very nice and always reminded us to take breaks and not work too hard.

-the project was ambitious. whereas Dreams Come True was recorded in an actual game with existing visuals and scripts, Conduit was an entirely new creation. we had to draw concept sketches, build all the sets, and learn for the first time how to use Unity's animation timeline, which had all kinds of technical quirks we weren't accustomed to. (usually our character animations are scripted so they're easier to manipulate directly.)
+the project was ambitious. whereas Dreams Come True was recorded in an actual game with existing visuals and scripts, Conduit was an entirely new creation. we had to draw concept sketches, build all the sets, and learn for the first time how to use Unity's animation timeline, which came with all kinds of technical quirks we weren't accustomed to. (usually our character animations are scripted, so they're less complicated but easier to manipulate directly.)

 we also shot all the outdoor scenes in procedurally generated worlds with procedurally generated materials that turned out to be unsavable, so each time we started recording, we had to get every possible take before exiting the scene and watching it disappear forever. this meant we ended up with a LOT of footage, which is both a blessing and a curse when you're making a music video.

-somehow it wasn't enough, though. we finished the first draft and it still felt like it was missing something. we'd talked about playing the whole video on a laptop, using a phone to take a video of the screen, and then combining both versions in the style of Dreams Come True, but the ThinkPad was broken and we wanted something different anyway.
+somehow it wasn't enough, though. we finished the first draft and it still felt like it was missing something. we'd talked about playing the video on a laptop, using a phone to take a video of that, and then combining both versions in the style of Dreams Come True, but the ThinkPad was broken and we wanted something different anyway.

-as usual, Jessica saved the project. she bought a bunch of conduit tubes and we took them to Girl Software Film Studio, a place originally intended for making frogsongs videos. we synced up some lights to the music and filmed the tubes and got all the material we needed.
+as usual, jessica saved the project. she bought a bunch of conduit tubes and we took them to Girl Software Film Studio, a place previously intended for making frogsongs videos. we synced up some lights to the music and filmed the tubes and got all the material we needed.

 after about a year of working on and off, the Conduit video was done, and Girl Software was back in business! like a wandering mousegirl, we found ourselves in a beautiful and mysterious place, far from home but ready to start a new life with a new computer.